nachowilson/fcyt-saas-2016/README.md

 ## Setting up CodeAnywere

 #Homework 1:
+##Install dependencies:
+1. run **bundle install** (If it complains about the ruby version, edit the Gemfile and change the version number)
+2. If that does not work, run **gem install rspec** to install the rspec gem to run the unit tests.

 ##1.
 String manipulation.
 * a) Define a validate_email? method that takes an string as a parameter representing an email and return a boolean that represents if the parameter is a valid email.
 You should use a regular expression to validate the string since it will reduce the amount of work needed for the validation.
 Note: Run the rspec test and make sure that the test passes before submitting the code: $ rspec -e '#validate_email?' spec/part1_spec.rb